sirawit-suk/OpenMP-ComArch/README.md

 # OpenMP-ComArch

-### This is CountingSort algorithm use OpenMP (For running in parallel for optimization)
+### This is CountingSort algorithm using OpenMP (For running in parallel for optimization)

 Source Code: [Original reference (Nickson Joram)]( https://medium.com/geekculture/implementation-and-performance-analysis-of-parallel-and-serial-counting-sort-algorithm-using-openmp-56016f9ccb5c)